digplan/httpstatic/README.md

 Simple HTTP static server with caching.
 Minimal resource usage.

 Static folder files are cached and served directly.
 From ./static folder, which is created if not exists.
-Takes request body and parses to JSON. (r.body)
+Takes request body and GET query string, and parses to JSON. (r.body)

 Example
 ````